jsdom/whatwg-encoding/README.md

 ## Alternatives

 If you are looking for a JavaScript implementation of the Encoding Standard's `TextEncoder` and `TextDecoder` APIs, you'll want [@inexorabletash](https://github.com/inexorabletash)'s [text-encoding](https://github.com/inexorabletash/text-encoding) package.
+Node.js also has them [built-in](https://nodejs.org/dist/latest/docs/api/globals.html#globals_textdecoder).